DevDrupal33/display_builder/docs/contributing.md

 ### Issue

-- When fork an issue, use a short branch name with proper wording (no article, no concatenated words, ie: no 300000-mytitleislongandthisbran )
+- When fork an issue, use a short branch name with proper wording (no article, no concatenated words)
 - When a PR is created it MUST be set DRAFT immediately until the issue is in `Need review`

 ### Pull requests